DreamLab/VmShepherd/docs/index.rst

 VmShepherd
 ==========

-VmShepherd - Virtual Machine Shepherd is a lightweight, standalone asynchronous service created to manage clusters for different IaaS platforms.
+VmShepherd - Virtual Machine Shepherd is a lightweight, scalable, standalone asynchronous service created to manage clusters for different IaaS platforms.
 This tool has a plugin architecture which provide an elastic way to implement and use a various set of healtchecks, presets and cloud providers.

 Key features: